Skip to main content

 Key Takeaways

-After sharing these findings with my Product Manager, we defined a clear objective to guide the design phase.
-We articulated this objective as a user story:
+After reviewing these insights with my Product Manager, we established a clear design objective:

 As a point person,